Community groups are user-created hubs where members can share interests, coordinate gaming activities and host discussions in group-specific forums.

 Once you've decided to create a group, you can begin the process here.

-Any unlimited account can own up to 10 groups.
+Any non-Limited account can own up to 10 groups.

 Make sure to decide on a unique name and abbreviation.
-Group name cannot be changed once the group has been created.
+Group names cannot be changed once the group has been created.

 When all members have left a group, the group will automatically be deleted by the system.
 Groups cannot be manually deleted.

 When the current owner leaves the group, the oldest Officer (by join date) will be promoted to owner.
 If no eligible Officers are available, the oldest Moderator will inherit ownership.
 If there are no Moderators in the group, the oldest group member will be promoted to owner.
 The ownership of a group cannot be manually transferred.